 I pushed their dark brown door open and walked inside.
 Inside, I saw Terry sitting in their living room to the left of the house with his guitar in his hands strumming away.
 He had a big smile on his dark-bearded face.
 However, I saw that he had company with him.
 Across from Terry, sitting in large winged back chair, was an older woman in her 60's.
-She had blue eyes, with shinning-dark hair that was shoulder length.
+She had brown eyes, with shinning-dark hair that was shoulder length.
 I didn’t see much of her, because her back was being towards me, and she was sitting in a large chair, but she seemed kind.
 She slowly turned, to recognize my presence as I entered the home and she gave me a small Princess-hand-cupped wave, and smile.

 I smiled at them both and said, “Oh, I’m sorry.
 Hi there.
 I don’t want to interrupt you.”
 Terry’s guest slowly turned herself back around to listen to Terry as he continued strumming his guitar with a smile, and I walked to the back to find his wife, Nancy.

 An hour later, Nancy and I were sitting at her small island in their kitchen laughing and chatting away when her husband came in to get a drink.
 He began talking with us and soon, we were heavy in conversation.
 I suddenly remembered his guest, the kind older women sitting in their living room.

 I spoke up with confidence asking Terry why he was with us in the kitchen when he had a guest, “I don’t want to keep you.”
 I felt bad for keeping him so long, and thought it very odd of him, now that I remembered.
 It must be a relative and here I was being so rude.